 We want to do our part to help by making it easy for existing customers to react to usage spikes caused by WFH, and for new customers to evaluate uberAgent in their production environments.
 Accordingly, we are happy to provide uberAgent UXM free for an unlimited number of users for two months.
 This offer is valid for everyone, customer, or not.
 No strings attached.
-It starts immediately and is currently limited until the end of the year.

 Without further ado, here is how to get started:

 Existing customers can follow this guide on how to handle multiple license files.

 The first step to successfully analyze users and machines connecting remotely is to identify them. uberAgent gives you many filters to fine-tune dashboards to a specific group of users or machines.

 Below is a list of useful filters.
 Pick the one that is most useful for you.